 And your choices matter, an EV driver in Ontario can reduce their vehicle’s GHG emissions by 67-95% by switching from a comparable compact, full-size or mid-size gasoline car to an electric car.

 For information on more vehicle models, see Natural Resources Canada’s Vehicle Emission Comparison Tool

 Fun to Drive

 Another cost saving comes in the form of electric vehicle government incentive programs.
-Currently in Ontario the Canadian federal incentive is $5,000 for Battery Electric Vehicles that start at under $45,000.
+Despite the lack of an Ontario incentive, the Canadian federal incentive is $5,000 for Battery Electric Vehicles that start at under $45,000.

-These reduced operating costs and incentive programs can reduce the price premium payback period to as little as two years depending on how the vehicle is driven.
-To better understand the costs associated with owning and operating an Electric Vehicle in Waterloo Region we invite you to check out the CAA’s Electric Vehicle Cost Calculator.
+To better understand the costs associated with owning and operating an Electric Vehicle in Waterloo region, check out CAA’s Electric Vehicle Cost Calculator.